-Rights conferred by a European trade mark
+Rights conferred by a European Union trade mark

-1. The registration of a European trade mark shall confer on the proprietor exclusive rights.
+1. The registration of a European Union trade mark shall confer on the proprietor exclusive rights.

-2. Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the European trade mark, the proprietor of a European trade mark shall be entitled to prevent all third parties not having his consent from using in the course of trade any sign in relation to goods or services where:
+2. Without prejudice to the rights of proprietors acquired before the filing date or the priority date of the European Union trade mark, the proprietor of a European Union trade mark shall be entitled to prevent all third parties not having his consent from using in the course of trade any sign in relation to goods or services where:

-(a) the sign is identical with the European trade mark and is used in relation to goods or services which are identical with those for which the European trade mark is registered;
+(a) the sign is identical with the European Union trade mark and is used in relation to goods or services which are identical with those for which the European Union trade registered, and where such use affects or is liable to affect the function of the European trade mark to guarantee to consumers the origin of the goods or services;

-(b) without prejudice to point a, the sign is identical, or similar to, the European trade mark and is used for goods or services which are identical with or similar to the goods or services for which the European trade mark is registered, if there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association between the mark;
+(b) the sign is identical, or similar to, the European trade mark and is used for goods or services which are identical with or similar to the goods or services for which the European trade mark is registered, if there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association between the sign and the trade mark;